singhrakeshgkp/Kafka_springboot/grocery-producer/producer.md

 ### Approach -3 producing messages on the specified topic using producer record.
  - here we passed header and partition as null
 ### Approach -4 producing messages on the specified topic with header producer record.
-  - Consome consumer do not provide options to read and print the header passed in
+  - Consumer do not provide options to read and print the header passed in
   - For this we have to build consumer application, using this we can read and print the header.